~Eddie Haas 1935 (Cubs 1957)

 ~Ian Happ 1994 (Cubs 2017-present)

 Happ was an invaluable member of the Cubs right out of the box.
 The former first rounder came up to the big league club during the 2017 season and hit 24 homers, drove in 68 runs, stole 8 bases, and played five positions (2B, 3B, RF, CF, LF).
-If he isn’t traded for pitching help, he figures to be a key member of the Cubs moving forward.
+He earned the lead-off job out of spring training in 2018 and led off the season with a homer–but it went downhill from there.
+Happ did manage to hit 15 homers and play well defensively in the outfield, but his strikeouts spiked and his batting average dipped to .233.

 ~Bill Harbridge 1855 (White Stockings 1878-1879)